Should Furnace Damper Be Open or Closed in Summer?

 It’s likely that your home has several furnace dampers, depending on the size of your HVAC system and how many floors of your house it covers.
 Dampers usually appear near your furnace on the large metal box known as the plenum.
 Typically, you can locate these essential components within the main supply trunks of your duct system.

 This guide focuses primarily on traditional dampers, which you must open or close manually to control airflow.
 However, different types of furnaces may utilize different dampers.
-For example, smart-zone HVAC systems will automatically open or close dampers for the different zones.
+For example, upgrading to a smart thermostat in Elgin can enable smart-zone HVAC setups that automatically open or close dampers for different zones.

 How Do Furnace Dampers Impact Your Home’s Temperature?